-NYJO currently works in partnership with over 70 Music Education Hubs, schools, arts organisations & venues to deliver our Learning & Participation programme.
+NYJO currently works in partnership with over 80 Music Education Hubs, schools, arts organisations & venues to deliver our Learning & Participation programme.
 All projects are designed individually to meet the different needs of our partners.
+We also offer bespoke designs, always working in partnership with you to support the needs of local education providers and young musicians.
 Please get in touch if you’re interested in developing a partnership with NYJO.

 Below are some examples which indicate the types of workshop options we offer:

 Jazz Inspire Concert: NYJO, and Artistic Director, Mark Armstrong, will perform a 60-min concert for school children, lifting the lid on how jazz works.
 During the concert students will learn about the history of the music, about each of the instruments and their role in creating swinging music.
 Concert programme can be designed for all ages of children and, where relevant, will be shaped to address elements of the national curriculum.
 A digital resource pack for teachers will accompany the concert including; history, exercises for incorporating jazz into the classroom, playlists & signposting to local & national jazz activity.